 - Bioethics.

-- Bioeconomy, Renewable Energy and Sustainability (BEES).
+- Bioeconomy, Renewable Energy, and Sustainability (BEES).

-- Culture of Peace, Citizenship and Family (PACIFICUS).
+- Culture of Peace, Citizenship, and Family (PACIFICUS).

 - Digital Society and Competitiveness (SOCIETALIA).

-The Bilateral Fund will offer five grants of US$50,000 for projects 50,000 for projects to be completed within a maximum of two years.
-The teams will be made up of researchers from both universities, promoting international international cooperationThe teams will be made up of researchers from both universities, promoting international cooperation, strengthening innovation and generating high-impact results.
+The Bilateral Fund will offer five grants of $50,000 for projects that must be completed within a maximum of two years.
+The teams will be composed of researchers from both universities, promoting international cooperation, strengthening innovation, and generating high-impact results.

 An initiative that inspires international collaboration